Yag000/chimpanzee/README.md

 ## Monkey-rs

 Monkey-rs is an implementation of the Monkey language in Rust.
-It is based on the book [Writing an Interpreter in Go](https://interpreterbook.com/).
-It provides a REPL and a file intepreter.
-Monkey files use the extension `.monkey`.
+It is based on the book [Writing an Interpreter in Go](https://interpreterbook.com/) and in the book [Writing a Compiler in Go](https://compilerbook.com/).

+This implemenattion is still in development.
+For now an interpreter is fully implemented, allowing to run a REPL an to run Monkey files(`.monkey` extension).
+I am currently working on a compiler, and some features are already implemented.

 ### REPL